mongodb/mongo-php-driver/CONTRIBUTING.md

 [Release Upload](https://pecl.php.net/release-upload.php) form.
 You will have one chance to confirm the package information after uploading.

-> **Note:** If downloading the package from the build artifacts, be aware that
+> [!NOTE]
-> these are always provided as zip files.
-You'll have to unpack the tgz archive
+> If downloading the package from the build artifacts, be aware that these are
-> prior to uploading it to PECL.
-This is not the case when downloading the
+> always provided as zip files.
+You'll have to unpack the tgz archive prior to
-> release asset.
+> uploading it to PECL.
+This is not the case when downloading the release asset.

 ### Update compatibility tables in MongoDB docs